akpw/batch-mp-tools/README.md

     $ tagger -h
     $ bmfp -h
 ```
 That will show the global options along with specific commands for each tool.
-Getting more info on the commands level can be done using a similar approach, e.g. to learn more about the `renamer index` command:
+Getting more info on the commands level can be done using a similar approach, e.g. to learn more about the `tagger capitalize` command:
 ```
-    $ renamer index -h
+    $ tagger capitalize -h
 ```
 By default the tools always visualize targeted changes (whenever possible) before actual processing.